 Most importantly, staff can focus on issues that need more of their attention.

 Other parties benefit, too: law enforcement officers spend less time in court and more time in the community.
 Members of the public no longer need to take time off work, secure childcare, or find a way to get to court.
 That means time and cost savings for them too, and a leveling of access for people who have the hardest time getting to court.

 Courts using Matterhorn also benefit from an increase in court capacity.
 Data reveal that as the number of cases “heard” online increases, the overall number of cases courts process rises as well.
 Furthermore, courts are able to handle these additional cases without increasing their staff.

 Courts can handle these transactions more efficiently with Matterhorn: dropping staff time from an average of 157 minutes to only 27 per case.

 Improve Time to Payment

-Less than 2% of cases heard through the Matterhorn system default, compared to rates ranging from 13 to 37% for cases that don’t go through the system.
+Fewer than 2% of cases heard online through Matterhorn default, compared to rates ranging from 13 to 37% for cases that don’t go online.
 The system has a configurable ability-to-pay “smart” assessment that courts can use to evaluate and develop an optimal payment plan or alternative penalty—when needed.

 Matterhorn decreases defaults to an average of 2%, compared with 13-37% for non-Matterhorn cases.